| René Nyffenegger's collection of things on the web | |

-string is left padded to length n with string_pad.
-If string_pad is ommited, a space will be used as default
+If string_pad is omitted, a space will be used as default.

 The second parameter (n) to lpad or rpad determines the resulting length.
-If string is longer than n, string will be cut:
+If it is longer than n, string will be truncated:

 select